AlexisRodriguezCS/GridWord/README.md

 The following is a comprehensive list of commands available in the GridWorld Interactive Frontend.
 Each command has a specific function that allows users to interact with the GridWorld program in various ways, using integer values for arguments such as row, column, ID, target row, and target column.
 Whether it's manipulating individual cells or determining population statistics.

-> Additionally, it's worth noting that all functions, except for the 'members' function, have a runtime of O(1), making them highly efficient and fast for any size of the grid.

 | Command | Description |
 |---------|-------------|
 | `birth <row> <col>` | Create a new member at the specified location |